Old Fashioned Buttermilk Biscuits

 Yes, chilling the dough for about 15 minutes before baking helps keep the butter cold, which creates flaky layers.
 You should even chill your tools and ingredients for the best results, ensuring your biscuits rise beautifully in the oven.

 Bake biscuits on an ungreased baking sheet lined with parchment paper for easy release and cleanup.
-The biscuits’ high-fat content typically prevents sticking, and using parchment paper ensures golden brown bottoms without the need for additional grease.
+The biscuits’ high-fat content typically prevents sticking, and using parchment paper ensures golden-brown bottoms without additional grease.

 The four main types of biscuits are drop biscuits, rolled biscuits, scones, and shortcakes.
 Each type has its unique texture and preparation method, from the rustic, free-form drop biscuits to the precisely shaped rolled biscuits, the sweet and often fruit-studded scones, and the dessert-friendly shortcakes.